 In the present study, fixed and proportional bias was not an issue for body mode PUSH2 devices.
-However, somewhat higher RSE, PPER and SDC%1RM compared to GymAware - especially for MV - and apriori established criteria, suggest that caution should be exercised when using PUSH2 devices in practical settings.
-In the previous study which examined the reproducibility of bar mode PUSH2 devices, the authors reported worse RSE, PPER, and SDC%1RM.
+However, somewhat higher RSE, PPER and SDC%1RM compared to GymAware-especially for MV-and a priori established criteria, suggest that caution should be exercised when using PUSH2 devices in practical settings.
+In the previous study18, where the reproducibility of bar mode PUSH2 devices was examined, the authors reported worse RSE, PPER, and SDC%1RM than those observed in the present study for the PUSH2 device.
 Therefore, although the reproducibility of body mode PUSH2 devices examined in the present study was unacceptable, reproducibility was greater than for previously reported bar mode PUSH2 devices.
 It is important to note that several software updates may have played a bigger role in the improved reproducibility of the PUSH2 devices observed in the present study compared to the differences between the body and bar mode of PUSH2 devices.
-In addition to previous findings, we also observed a lack of agreement for both MV and PV between two PUSH2 devices concerning the SDC of the individualised load-velocity profiles in the free-weight back squat exercise.
-Therefore, while substantial fixed and proportional bias were not present for PUSH2 devices, they do seem to possess a considerable amount of random error which negatively affects their sensitivity in detecting practically relevant changes in performance regardless of the velocity metric used.
+Furthermore, we also observed a lack of agreement for both MV and PV between two PUSH2 devices concerning the SDC of the individualised load-velocity profiles in the free-weight back squat exercise.
+Therefore, while substantial fixed and proportional bias was not present for PUSH2 devices, they do seem to possess a considerable amount of random error which negatively affects their sensitivity in detecting practically relevant changes in performance regardless of the velocity metric used.
 Nevertheless, it should be noted that MV from PUSH2 had a reasonably high PPER and low SDC%1RM, suggesting that practitioners who are only interested in detecting changes in performance greater than ~ 7% 1RM could still benefit from using PUSH2 devices.
 Though, caution should again be exercised when using these devices for monitoring neuromuscular status or terminating training sets based on velocity loss.